getodk/docs/docs/collect-filling-forms.rst

 Navigating the form
 ------------------------

-By default, you can go between form screens either by swiping left or right on the screen or by using the Next and Back buttons above the keyboard.
+By default, you can go between form screens either by swiping left or right on the screen or by using the Next and Back buttons at the bottom of the screen.
 You can allow only one of the navigation modes by changing :doc:`collect-settings`.
 You can also change navigation mode settings while filling out a form by using :menuselection:`⋮ -> Project settings -> User Interface`.

 Swiping
 ~~~~~~~~~~